 The College of Communication is linked to renowned research institute ASCoR.
 Their researchers cover all subfields of Communication Science.
 You will be guided by ASCoR’s top researchers, and immerse yourself in numerous research topics.

 Four main topics of communication science are addressed: Persuasive Communication, Entertainment Communication, Corporate Communication and Political Communication.

 - Special focus on public and business communication

 The programme covers forms of media such as newspapers, radio and television as well as the information flows in companies and governmental bodies.
 Attention is also paid to information and communication technology (ICT) as well as the relations between the internet, email, additional forms of technology and the ways in which people communicate.

 - Amsterdam is a great city to live in

 Amsterdam was ranked 11 th globally in Mercer's 2016 ‘Quality of Living Survey’.
 The city is a hub of media and culture, and serves as an international junction for companies with a media presence (including Philips, ING and Heineken).

 The University of Amsterdam offers a world-class education:

 - ASCoR, the research institute of the Communication Science programme at the Faculty of Social and Behavioural Sciences, is one of the top Communication Science institutions in the world.
 This was measured by an independent international committee charged with evaluating communications research at the University of Amsterdam for the years 2008 to 2013.

-- In the 2017 QS World University Rankings by Subject, Communication Science was ranked second.
+- In the 2018 QS World University Rankings by Subject, Communication Science at UvA ranks first.